 In the new age of customer-driven digital transformation, it becomes apparent that the myriad systems developed to support the processes of the older paradigm are a drag and represent a huge suite of costs.
 It has to be dispensed quickly as the business must swiftly evolve into the new customer-centric world of experience where the customer aggressively exerts choice.
 The capabilities required for doing this and the measurements used to assess success has changed dramatically.

 This has now become the driving force for ‘Operational Excellence’ in a digitally-driven, increasingly customer-centric paradigm, where the user engagement and experience have become the central theme.
 In this paradigm, Operational Excellence changes to monitoring every aspect of the process simultaneously.

 Concurrent engineering is at the heart of Agility.
 It lends itself as the ideal means by which companies have begun to transform themselves.
 It has enabled them to adapt to a changing world such as customers’ role, the working of business processes, the way revenue, profit, and investments are perceived measured and calibrated.

 Besides, enterprises need to incorporate active listening and continuous learning into the product and service delivery processes.
 This is a direct consequence of the monetization of data and the ever-increasing role of Analytics, coupled with AI, deep learning and big data – this trend allows for continuous change to match the evolution of the market.

 It is important to understand that, in time, even the best processes will start slacking.
 To ensure that processes remain efficient and up-to-date, it is essential that people are regularly re-skilled and empowered with tools and technologies to enable them to experiment and innovate.
-The need of the hour is to continuously measure customer satisfaction to create repeated business.
-The effectiveness of servicing the customers, thus becomes the real measure of efficiency.
+The need of the hour is to continuously measure customer satisfaction to create a repeated business.
+The effectiveness of servicing the customers thus becomes the real measure of efficiency.